dentarg/auth0-blog/_posts/2017-01-19-building-and-securing-a-koa-and-angular2-app-with-jwt.markdown

 ## Conclusion

 As we could see, writing Koa web servers is very easy and we achieve very clean code through the use of `async` functions.
 It is almost as if we were reading code that runs entirely synchronous.
 Also, by using TypeScript on both the backend and the front-end, our code becomes more readable and reliable, due to the type safe approach of this programming language.

+{% include tweet_quote.html quote_text="Using TypeScript on both backend and front-end makes our code readable and reliable." %}

 Allied to that, we can see that although these technologies are relatively new, we already have support to a lot of things, like securing the communication with JWT tokens.